jamescherti/quick-sdcv.el/README.md

 (setq quick-sdcv-fold-on-search t)
 ```

+Since **quick-sdcv** inherits the standard outline keybindings, you should be able to toggle the visibility of a single dictionary section by placing your cursor on the header line and pressing `TAB` (which calls `outline-toggle-children`).
+If `TAB` is not working as expected, it is possible that another package in your configuration is shadowing that binding in the `sdcv-mode` buffer.

+You can also use `M-x RET outline-show-entry` or the [kirigami](https://github.com/jamescherti/kirigami.el) package.

 ### How to customize the buffer display?

 By default, Emacs typically opens the `*sdcv*` results in a standard split window, occupying half of the frame.
 The placement and behavior of this buffer can be precisely controlled by customizing the `display-buffer-alist` variable.